 When you find and schedule appointments for a vaccination site through the state's My Turn tool, however, you don't need to be a resident or a worker in that particular county where the vaccination site is based.
-(A California Department of Public Health spokesperson says that as the state moves more towards a "state-directed allocation system" for vaccines, where you live or work eventually "shouldn't be as big of a factor" as it currently is.)

 Health systems like Kaiser Permanente get their vaccine supplies direct from the state, and because they’re not a part of the county system, they can also schedule patients for an appointment in a county even if they don’t live or work in that county.

-These accessibility codes are part of the state's drive to make sure underserved groups in California get vaccinated.
+These access codes are part of the state's drive to make sure underserved groups in California get vaccinated.
 For example, per a CDPH spokesperson, a particular code "could be used by a community-based organization to make appointments for the 65+ population in impacted communities."

 This means the codes are intended to make appointments available only for those people they're designed to reach.
-There were, however, recent reports of Bay Area codes intended for eligible people in Black and Latino communities being circulated among and misused by people living outside those areas.
+There were, however, reports of Bay Area codes intended for eligible people in Black and Latino communities being circulated among and misused by people living outside those areas.
 As a result, the California Department of Public Health has now changed the way these codes work, and now only the individual who was provided with the code will be able to complete the appointment scheduling process online, to prevent misuse.

 If you have a code but it wasn't directly provided to you by a community group or a health care provider — or you don't know which groups it's intended to serve — by using it, you are taking appointment availability away from the person it was meant for.
 (And if that person has already made an appointment using that code, the state now says you won't even be able to schedule an appointment with it anyway.)